Oghma-Infinium/Apostasy/README.md

 ## Playing the List

+>[!TIP]
+>Before starting the list, read over the [Configuration](https://github.com/Oghma-Infinium/Apostasy/blob/main/Documentation/CONFIG.md), [FAQ](https://github.com/Oghma-Infinium/Apostasy/blob/main/Documentation/FAQ.md), and [Gameplay](https://github.com/Oghma-Infinium/Apostasy/blob/main/GAMEPLAY.md) pages.

 ### Starting the Game

-Before starting the game, I suggest reading over the [Configuration](https://github.com/Oghma-Infinium/Apostasy/blob/main/Documentation/CONFIG.md) and [Gameplay](https://github.com/Oghma-Infinium/Apostasy/blob/main/GAMEPLAY.md) pages.
-It should only take 10-15 minutes at most, will save you a lot of confusion, and save me from answering many common questions.

  1. Head over to your modlist installation folder (e.g. `C:\Apostasy`), locate an executable named `ModOrganizer.exe`, and launch it.
  2. Launch the "Play" Executable in MO2.
+   > The game may take several minutes to load on your first launch.
+Please be patient and at no point should you click the `Unlock` button in MO2.
  3. Click "New Game".
  4. Create your character.
- 5. Wait about a minute or so before leaving the start room for the game to fully initialize.
+ 5. Wait about a minute or so before leaving the start room for the game to fully initialize and MCM Recorder to finish processing.
+   > The MCM Recorder should start automatically and will pop-up a message box when finished.
+ 6. **(OPTIONAL)** Refer to the MCM options listed on the [Configuration](https://github.com/Oghma-Infinium/Apostasy/blob/main/Documentation/CONFIG.md#in-game-mcm-options) to adjust your settings.
- 6. Talk to the dragon to choose your start.
-(Note: If no start is chosen then you will have a default start in the Helgen Inn).
+ 7. Talk to the dragon to choose your start.
+   > If no start is chosen then you will have a default start in the Helgen Inn.
- 7. Leave the room.
+ 8. Leave the room.

 ## Updating the modlist